HackYourFuture-CPH/program/courses/foundation/intro-to-javascript/week3/assignment.md

 ];
 ```

 How much time of my life have I been watching series on tv?
-Lets find out!
+Let's find out!
 Calculate **how much time a tv series** have taken as a **percentage of an average lifespan** of 80 years.

 Firstly change the `seriesDurations` array found above to include your favourite series.
 Find the duration of a series here: <https://tiii.me/>